SCRT-HQ/PSGSuite/README.md

-# PSGoogle
+# PSGSuite
-Powershell module wrapping Google Apps API calls in handy functions.
+Powershell module wrapping G Suite (Google Apps) API calls in handy functions.
 Authentication is established using a service account via P12 key to negate the consent popup and allow for greater handsoff automation capabilities

-For setup help, please visit the [PSGoogle Wiki](https://github.com/nferrell/PSGoogle/wiki)
+Ready to get started?
+Visit the [Initial Setup page](https://github.com/nferrell/PSGSuite/wiki/Initial-Setup) and follow the directions there.

 ## Prerequisites
 In order to use this module, you'll need to have the following:
 * **Powershell 3.0 or higher** (module makes heavy use of Invoke-RestMethod).
+* API Access Enabled in the Admin Console under Security
 * Service Account key created and downloaded as **a P12 key file**.
 * API Client access allowed for the Service Account that will be used towards the API scopes that you intend to utilize
 * Domain-Wide Delegation enabled for the service account